vtinney/Urban_trends_PM2.5/README.md

 * 02.merge.regions.expsum.HR.R - merge concentrations with baseline disease rates and GBD data for main analysis at 1km

 ## HIA code
-* 03.combined.allages.HIA.D.R
+* 03.combined.allages.HIA.D.R - parameter contribution analysis for the main analysis at 1km
-* 03.combined.allages.HIA.GBD.2.R
+* 03.combined.allages.HIA.GBD.2.R - analysis using 10km GBD inputs for all other cause specific mortality
-* 03.combined.allages.HIA.GBD.R
+* 03.combined.allages.HIA.GBD.R - analysis using 10km GBD inputs for all other cause specific mortality
-* 03.combined.allages.HIA.HR.R
+* 03.combined.allages.HIA.HR.R - main analysis for all other cause specific mortality endpoints
-* 03.combined.allages.HIA.HR.uncertainty.R
+* 03.combined.allages.HIA.HR.uncertainty.R  main analysis for all other cause specific mortality endpoints + uncertainty estimates
-* 03.cvd.stroke.HIA.D.R
+* 03.cvd.stroke.HIA.D.R - parameter contribution analysis for the main analysis at 1km for CVD and stroke endpoints
-* 03.cvd.stroke.HIA.HR.R
+* 03.cvd.stroke.HIA.HR.R - main analysis for CVD and stroke specific mortality endpoints at 1km
-* 03.cvd.stroke.HIA.HR.uncertainty.R
+* 03.cvd.stroke.HIA.HR.uncertainty.R main analysis for CVD and stroke specific mortality endpoints at 1km + uncertainty
-* 03.cvd.stroke.rb.HIA.GBD.2.R
+* 03.cvd.stroke.rb.HIA.GBD.2.R - analysis using 10km GBD inputs for CVD and stroke
-* 03.cvd.stroke.rb.HIA.GBD.R
+* 03.cvd.stroke.rb.HIA.GBD.R - analysis using 10km GBD inputs for CVD and stroke

 ## Merge results
 * 04.merge.dataframes.D.R - merge results across endpoints for the parameter contribution analysis